Asagix/RecallWeaver/ReadMe.md

 * **Multi-Personality Support:** Memory is stored in separate directories per personality, selectable via the GUI menu.
 * **Semantic Retrieval:**
     * Uses FAISS index for fast similarity search to find relevant starting points in memory based on user input.
-    * Employs an activation spreading algorithm (`retrieve_memory_chain`) traversing the graph based on edge types and decay parameters to retrieve a chain of relevant memories.
+    * Employs an activation spreading algorithm (`retrieve_memory_chain`) traversing the graph based on edge types, decay parameters, and **node saliency** to retrieve a chain of relevant memories.
+* **Node Saliency (V1):**
+    * Nodes are assigned an initial saliency score based on type and configuration.
+    * Saliency influences activation spreading during retrieval.
+    * Node access count is tracked.
 * **LLM Integration:**
     * Interfaces with KoboldCpp-compatible APIs (Generate and Chat Completions).
     * Constructs prompts dynamically, injecting relevant retrieved memories and conversation history within the LLM's token limit.